carrierfry/pixels-dndbeyond-userscript/README.md

 2. Install the script by clicking [here](https://github.com/carrierfry/pixels-dndbeyond-userscript/raw/main/pixels-dndbeyond.user.js) and clicking on `Install script`.
 It will update automatically once per day after that.
 3. Open a character sheet in DnD Beyond (make sure to reload the page once it's open if you opened it by clicking on `view` in your campaign or character overview)
 4. Click on the `Connect to Pixels` text at the top right (to the right of the `Subscribe` text) and connect to your Pixel dice
-5. Roll a pixel die
+5. Repeat step 4 for every pixel die you want to connect

+Once you are connected to your Pixel dice, there are 2 ways to roll with them:
+1. Click on `Pixel Mode`.
+Now every time you click on a check/save/damage button, it will wait for you to roll your Pixel die and then automatically submit the roll to DnD Beyond.
-6. (Optional) Click on the `Pixel Mode` button at the top (to the left of the `Short Rest` button) to enable Pixel Mode.
-Choose a check/save/damage button and click it.
-The site will wait for you to roll your Pixel die and then automatically submit the roll to DnD Beyond with it's respective modifier.
+2. Right click on a check/save/damage button and click on `Roll with Pixel`.
+Again the site will wait for you to roll your Pixel die and then automatically submit the roll to DnD Beyond.

 ## What is "Pixel Mode"?
 Pixel Mode allows you to choose a check/save/damage and then roll your Pixel die.
 Instead of rolling a virtual die, the site waits for you to roll your Pixel die and then automatically submits the roll to DnD Beyond.